Kristi Noem's decision to reject girls' sports bill faces new scrutiny amid questions of lobbyist's influence

 CLICK HERE TO GET THE FOX NEWS APP

-Fury has maintained that Noem protected women's sports through executive orders that directed both the Department of Education and Board of Regents to limit participation based on sex.
+Fury has maintained that Noem protected women's sports through her executive orders.

 She also intends to pursue legislation codifying those orders – although it's unclear whether that will satisfy conservatives like those at ADF.